LukDrey/eDNA_teaching_2023/README.md

 ```

-  7. Was the primer removal successful?
+> :memo: **Question 7:** Was the primer removal successful?
 Or do we need to go through cutadapt again?

 # 5. Sample inference with DADA2